NickKondis/ws/_build/html/_sources/Negative Binomial Distribution.md

 Note, the mathematics of solving the probabilities is beyond the scope of this page.
-It is assumed that you will solve the math using technology (symbolab, R, statistics calculator, etc) to find the [](section-label).
+It is assumed that you will solve the math using technology (python, symbolab, R, statistics calculator, etc) to find the [](section-label).